 - The water needs to be rapidly boiling before you turn off the heat and cover.

-- You can spoon the filling on top of the white yolks if you do not have a piping bag.
+- You can use a zip-top bag with the corner snipped off, or spoon the filling on top of the white yolks if you do not have a piping bag.

-Make the hard boiled eggs, peel and cut in half.
-Use the yolks to create the filling and store all in your refrigerator.
-Fill before your guest arrive.
+Make the hard-boiled eggs, peel and cut them in half.
+Use the yolks to create the filling and store it all in your refrigerator.
+Fill before your guests arrive.

 Spicy Deviled Eggs